davnn/fastpaced-articles/beautiful-interpolation/index.md

 \end{aligned}
 $$

-We can simplify that expression and write it in matrix form:
+We can simplify that expression and write it in matrix form

 $$
 \left(